Alluxio/alluxio/docs/en/core-services/Caching.md

 Alluxio will dynamically move blocks across tiers in order to achieve a block storage composition that is in line with the configured block annotation policy.

-To compensate this, Alluxio watches I/O patterns and reorganizes blocks across tiers to make sure **the lowest block of a higher tier has higher order than the highest block of a tier below**.
+To compensate for this, Alluxio watches I/O patterns and reorganizes blocks across tiers to make sure **the lowest block of a higher tier has higher order than the highest block of a tier below**.

 This is achieved by `align` management task.
 This task, upon detecting blocks within tiers being out